-All boys in Years 7 - 11 are to be clean shaven during the school day and at all College events.
+All boys in Years 7 - 12 are to be clean shaven during the school day and at all College events.
+If a student attends the College without being clean shaven, they may be asked to shave at the College using College-provided shaving utensils, or may be issued a step.